axisgroup/design-process/1-Understand/Methods/stakeholder-interview.md

 Interviewees can expect to be asked about what their roles are, what tasks they perform in [name of application / existing solution], how they do it, and why they do it.
 We may also ask to observe them use [name of existing solution] in the context of a typical use case.

 Thanks for all your help!

+#### Output: Email to Users for Interview Prep

+Hello,

+Thank you for your participation in our design interviews next week.

+//*Include a summary of what users should expect to discuss during the meeting*//

+The focus of this 30-45-minute meeting is to understand your business and analytics processes, so that we can prioritize use cases for the design of new, actionable Qlik dashboards.
+We’ll be seeking to understand:
+1. Your job responsibilities, tasks, and processes
+2. Your frequently asked analytical questions
+3. Where the gaps, needs, and pain points are in current tools and processes We will also be looking for a few people to be engaged for a 2-3 more hours beyond this interview to participate in a follow-up session, answer additional questions, and  provide feedback on the first-iteration design of a Qlik dashboard.
+Please consider whether you would be interested.

+//*Outline how users can best prepare for the meeting, and whether they should be prepared to screenshare and walk through reports.*//

+For this meeting, it would be helpful to be prepared to:
+1. Share and walk through any current reports/metrics/analytics you use
+2. Review what is helpful, unhelpful, and missing from these reports
+3. Utilize Skype meeting link below